renevo/BurpTech/README.md

 Run setup.cmd *(Requires powershell at the moment, someone is more than welcome to create a linux version of this in a pull request)*

+Open root directory with IntelliJ IDEA

-See [Setting Up Development Environment - By Pahimar](http://www.youtube.com/watch?v=XU3MmJGnqSc) to setup eclipse
+For ecplise, we recommend [Setting Up Development Environment - By Pahimar](http://www.youtube.com/watch?v=XU3MmJGnqSc)

 ***